valmikroy/tech_notes/Prep random questions.md

   | **Static (local)**  | Inside a function/block | Memory        | Zero                      | Within the function/block                                    | program runtime           |
   | **Static (global)** | Outside all functions   | Memory        | Zero                      | Global                                                       | program runtime           |

+- Variables which are

+  - global and static are stored in the data segment.
+  - And constants are stored in the code segment.
+  - Variables which are not initialized but statically declared as a part dynamically loaded libraries are stored in `bss` area.

 - `fsync()` systemcall to flush everything from memory to disk. `fflush` does something similar for streaming IO.

 - File table entry